 Serious infection or bleeding

-Weight loss after gastric bypass surgery is often dramatic.
+Post-surgery weight loss is often dramatic.
 On average, patients lose 60% of their extra weight.
-For example, a 350-pound person who is 200 pounds overweight would lose about 120 pounds.
+For example, a 350-pound person who is 200 pounds overweight would drop about 120 pounds.

 Many weight-related health problems improve or even disappear after gastric bypass surgery.
 The most common are diabetes, high blood pressure, asthma, and obstructive sleep apnea.